 Visual Editing for Your Next.js App and Other Front Ends

-The new External SPA feature in Magnolia 6.2.14 allows you to edit your apps in Magnolia’s Visual SPA Editor, while hosting your SPA on any server of your choice, taking full advantage of any of the popular meta-frameworks such as Next, Gatsby, Nuxt, or Scully.
+The new External SPA feature in Magnolia 6.2.14 allows you to edit your apps in Magnolia’s Visual SPA Editor while hosting your SPA on any server of your choice.
+This allows you to take full advantage of any of the popular meta-frameworks, such as Next, Gatsby, Nuxt, or Analog, for great SEO.

-Previously, in order to edit an SPA or other front-end projects in the Visual SPA Editor, aka Magnolia Page Editor, you had to host a copy of your front end on Magnolia.
+Previously, to edit an SPA or other front-end projects in the Visual SPA Editor, aka Magnolia Page Editor, you had to host a copy of your front end on Magnolia.
 Now, you can host your front end on any server.
-This makes development much more comfortable, and unlocks working with these meta-frameworks.
+This makes development much more comfortable and unlocks the ability to work with these meta-frameworks.

 Similar functionality was already available using the SPA Renderer Extended extension on our Marketplace.
-If you are using the extension, I recommend upgrading to the product feature at your earliest convenience.
+If you are using the extension, I recommend upgrading to the product feature as soon as possible.

 Smoother Development